 To find out the severity of your flat feet, take a footprint.

 The feet are the foundation of the body.
-Feet are the most important part of posture since they carry the rest of the body.
+Feet are the most important part of posture since they carry the entire weight of the body.
 To make a footprint, take your shoes off and stand on the floor with bare feet.
 Now dip the foot in the water and step on a piece of brown paper.
 Which picture does your footprint look like?
 Look at your footprint to see how you use (or misuse) your feet.

 Next, try to spread your toes as far out as possible.
 Make them look like ducks' feet.
 Memorize which muscles are working when spreading the toes, then take the footprint again.
 Any change?
 Perhaps not yet.
-Nevermind, just carry on with the next exercise but bookmark this page so you can come back and try again tomorrow.
+Never mind, just carry on with the next exercise but bookmark this page so you can come back and try again tomorrow.

 Damage Caused by Flat Feet